 The Printing Museum, 1324 W Clay St., Houston, TX 77019

-The collaborative piece by pseudonymous artist DUAL and award-winning design studio 29 Letters uses bold and bright lines to symbolize diversity as well as branching away from normative society.
-The studio, which specializes in contemporary Arabic and multilingual typography, wanted to create a project that bridges the divide between languages, ethnicities, and nationalities, resulting in something representative of Houston’s own diversity.
+The collaborative piece by pseudonymous artist DUAL and award-winning design studio 29 Letters uses bold and bright lines to symbolize diversity and branching away from normative society.
+The studio, specializing in contemporary Arabic and multilingual typography, wanted to create a project that bridges the divide between languages, ethnicities, and nationalities, resulting in something representative of Houston’s diversity.

 BISCUIT PAINT WALL – Houston Street Art

 1435 Westheimer Road, Houston, TX 77006

 The colorful paint wall is a staple of the city’s street art scene.
 Widely considered one of the most Instagrammed walls in Houston, the dripping rainbow is a sure hit with your friends online to fawn over from afar.

 Hummingbird Wall Mural

 This gorgeous hummingbird piece is on the side of Frenetic Theater.
 On the corner of North Adams Steet and Navigation Blvd.
 This Mural has probably seen better days.

 This particular wall was made by Risk Rock, aka Kelly Gravel, and is in a spot encircled by other murals.
 This probably should be your first stop for murals.
 There is a lot to see, and it could change over time.
 It is constantly evolving since local artists tend to showcase their work in several different spots.
 These are collective murals from a different artists.
 These murals are on the corner of Leeland Street and St. Emanuel St. Lots of parking area